Activities in Manhattan

 The streets of Chinatown| ©Hellotickets

 New York is a multicultural city where different religions, races and cultures coexist.
-If after attending a Gospel service you want to complete this mystical experience in the city, at 133 Canal Street in Chinatown you'll find the Mahayana Buddhist temple, with the largest Buddha in New York at 5 metres tall.
+If after attending a Gospel service you want to complete this mystical experience in the city, at 133 Canal Street in Chinatown you'll find the Mahayana Buddhist temple, with the largest Buddha in New York measuring 5 metres tall.

 What to see or do in Chinatown